Hodge modules and cobordism classes

 \ms Recall that the horizontal morphism $\Hdg$ is defined by

 see \cite{BSY}.
-(Its well-definedness follows from (1.4.5) below.)
-Here $A_{h,Y}\in D^b\bl(\MHM(Y,A)\br)$ is defined by $a_Y^*A_h$ with $a_Y:Y\to{\rm pt}$ the structure morphism and $A_h$ the $A$-Hodge structure of rank $1$ with weight $0$, see (1.4) below.
+(Its well-definedness follows from (1.4.5{1.4.5}) below.)
+Here $A_{h,Y}\in D^b\bl(\MHM(Y,A)\br)$ is defined by $a_Y^*A_h$ with $a_Y:Y\to{\rm pt}$ the structure morphism and $A_h$ the $A$-Hodge structure of rank $1$ with weight $0$, see 1.4{1.4} below.
 In the case $f\eq{\rm id}$ and $X$ is smooth, we have the isomorphism

 where $A_{h,X}[d_X]$ is a pure $A$-Hodge module of weight $d_X\,(:=\dim X)$.
-So the commutativity of (5) holds for $[X]\in K_0({\rm Var}/X)$, since a canonical polarization of $A_{h,X}[d_X]$ is defined with the sign $(-1)^{d_X(d_X-1)/2}$ (see \cite[5.2.12 and 5.4.1]{mhp}) and $d_X(d_X{-}1)/2\pl d_X\eq d_X(d_X{+}1)/2$.
-The general case then follows from the compatibility with the pushforward by projective morphisms. \sk The proof of the commutativity of $\Pol$ with the pushforward by {\it projective\1} morphisms is similar to the argument for the coincidence of $\chi_1(X)$ with the signature of the middle cohomology in the $X$ smooth projective case.
-Here we need in an essential way the hard Lefschetz property and the positivity of the induced polarization on the primitive part up to a given sign (see \cite[Theorem~5.3.1]{mhp} and also Theorem~1.4 below) together with a certain cobordism relation (see \cite{CS}, \cite{Yo} and also Proposition~1.1a below).
-The proper morphism case can be reduced to the projective morphism case by induction on dimension. \sk The above argument implies the well-definedness of $sd\1_{\R}$ (only in the $\R$-coefficient case), which was proved in \cite{BSY} using a highly non-trivial theorem of F.~Bittner.
-Theorem~1 follows from the commutativity of (5) in Corollary~2, since for a $\Q$-homology manifold $X$, there is a canonical isomorphism
+So the commutativity of (7{7}) holds for $[X]\in K_0({\rm Var}/X)$, since a canonical polarization of $A_{h,X}[d_X]$ is defined with the sign $(-1)^{d_X(d_X-1)/2}$ (see \cite[5.2.12 and 5.4.1]{mhp}) and $d_X(d_X{-}1)/2\pl d_X\eq d_X(d_X{+}1)/2$.
+The general case then follows from the compatibility with the pushforward by projective morphisms. \sk The proof of the commutativity of $\Pol$ with the pushforward by {\it projective\1} morphisms is similar to the argument for the coincidence of $\chi_1(X)$ with the signature of the middle cohomology in the $X$ smooth projective case, see \cite[Thm.\,15.8.2]{Hi} (and also \cite[3.6]{MSS}).
+Here we use the property of sign noted in (2.2.5{2.2.5}) below, and we need in an essential way the hard Lefschetz property and the positivity of the induced polarization on the primitive part up to a given sign (see \cite[Thm.~5.3.1]{mhp} and also Theorem~T1.4{1.4} below) together with a certain cobordism relation (see \cite{CS}, \cite{Yo} and also Proposition~P1.1a{1.1a} below).
+The proper morphism case can be reduced to the projective morphism case by induction on dimension. \sk The above argument implies the well-definedness of $sd\1_{\R}$ (only in the $\R$-coefficient case), which was proved in \cite{BSY} using a highly non-trivial theorem of F.~Bittner \cite{Bi}.
+Theorem~T1{1} then follows from the commutativity of (7{7}) in Corollary~C1{1} using the canonical morphism \htt{8}{}

+This morphism is obtained by the adjunction property of $a_X^*$ and $(a_X)_*$ with $a_X:X\to{\rm pt}$ the structure morphism.
+(It is an isomorphism if and only if $X$ is a $\Q$-homology manifold, see for instance \cite[p.~34]{BM}.)
+For details, see 2.3{2.3} below. \sk Considering the mapping cone of (8{8}), we can also get the following equalities for a compact variety $X$ (as is pointed out by the referee): \htt{9}{}